sschuhmi/ImageClassificationUsignAWSSageMaker/README.md

 2. Download the starter files.
 3. Download/Make the dataset available.

+### Jupyter Notebooks and Python scripts
+The main jupyter notebook is train_and_deploy.ipynb.
+Furthermore, the logics of training, finetuning, deploying, ... are included in the following Python scripts:
+- hpo.py (for hyperparameter optimization)
+- inf.py (for inference)
+- train_model.py (for finetuning)

 ## Dataset
 The provided dataset is the dogbreed classification dataset which can be found in the classroom.
 The project is designed to be dataset independent so if there is a dataset that is more interesting or relevant to your work, you can easily switch it to a dataset of your choice.